jvrglr/The_Limits_of_Inference_in_Complex_Systems-When_Stochastic_Models_Become_Indistinguishable/README.md

 * **GH_twizzers.dat** Optical Twizzers data.
 Miguel Ibañez García and Raúl A. Rica, University of Granada.
 Ref.
 [2]
 * **GH_BCI** Barro Colorado Island (forest) data for all species from 1995 to 2015 extracted from Ref.
 [3]
-* **GH_X** Extracted from the top 10 most cited hashtags within the events Brexit, Panamapapers, Nepalearthquake, Ferguson, Ebola and Euro2012 from ref.
+* **GH_X** Social data of hastag citations extracted from the top 10 most cited hashtags within the events Brexit, Panamapapers, Nepalearthquake, Ferguson, Ebola and Euro2012 from ref.
 [4] that passed the augmented Dickey–Fuller stationarity test.
+* **GH_micro** Relative abundance microbiome data extracted from ref.
+[5] using all OTUs and all sites in individuals M3 and F4 that pass the augmented Dickey–Fuller stationarity and correlation tests.

 ## License
 This project is shared for **academic and research purposes**.